zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.9.25 : Copy.Com support (Premium).
-Improved performance + bugfixes.
-Updated translation + new pt_PT translation.
+* 1.9.30 : Many tweaks + usability fixes + minor bugfixes.
+New Farsi (fa_IR) translation.
+New log display.
+New features (backup notes, BackupWordPress database importing) in Premium.
+Recommended update for all.